MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.136 =

+* New currency: GLIZZY
+* New currency: GROW
+* New currency: SWITCH
+* Fix: EIP-681 QR code for tokens with less than 18 decimals.

 = 2.135 =